khamidou/khamidou.github.io/_drafts/sales-page-teardown-workshop.markdown

 ## Handling objections

 The closing part is about handling potential sales objections.
 These are pretty much your standard sales objections page.

+## Risk reversal

+    "there's zero risk for the first 30 days" ~~~> dubious.
+Does it means it's risky afterwards?
+Better have "try it risk-free for a month."

 One weird thing is that there's only one testimonial, and it's from a dude whose company sells software for freelancers (he could be using the service but it's not guaranteed ---- what about testimonials from actual users of the service?
 If the service has helped hundreds of people land work, surely there's going to be a few person to spare a teestomnial[^testimonials]?

+Handling objections
+    "but the whole point of Workshop is that I send fewer, better leads" --> great way to position the product

 ## Closing thoughts